guille1093/G-Base/README.md

 ## What's new in this fork?
 This is a fork of Pocketbase and includes several enhancements to the original version:
+* Spanish IU support.
+* A beloved dark mode with a dark purple color palette.

 * Model validations: We have added model validation checks to ensure that your data is always accurate and consistent.